AI-generated

 Issues

-• Whether the offense committed was qualified theft or estafa.
+• Whether the crime committed is qualified theft or estafa

-• Whether the penalty imposed by the Court of Appeals was correct.
+• Whether the penalty imposed by the RTC and affirmed by the CA is correct

 Ruling